letisiapangataa/kubernetes-operator-python/README.md

 A **proof-of-concept Kubernetes operator** built to explore custom resource development and automation.
 The operator manages backups for stateful applications using PVC snapshots or S3-compatible storage.
 Includes a Helm chart for testing, basic Prometheus metrics, and a simple CI/CD pipeline with GitHub Actions.

+For a detailed lab overview : https://letisiapangataa.github.io/posts/kubernetes-backup-operator-python/

 ---